cloudmesh-community/book/chapters/prg/python/opencv/secchi.md

 ## Setup for OSX

 First lest setup the OpenCV environment for OSX.
-Naturally you will have to update the versions based on your versions of python.
-When we tried the install of OpenCV on MacOS, the setup was slightly more complex than other packages.
-This may have changed by now and if you have improved instructions, pleas elt us know.
-However we do not want to install it via Anaconda out of the obvious reason that anaconda installs to many other things.
+Naturally, you will have to update the versions based on your versions of python.
+When we tried the install of OpenCV on macOS, the setup was slightly more complex than other packages.
+This may have changed by now and if you have improved instructions, please let us know.
+However, we do not want to install it via Anaconda out of the obvious reason that anaconda installs too many other things.

 ```python
 import os, sys